 Continuous Delivery (CD) is the approach to get a new software release deployed into production quickly, safely, and in a sustainable manner through a straightforward and repeatable deployment process.
-The new release version incorporates change requests, bug fixes, configuration changes, and so on.
+The new release version of Spinnaker, a tool for Continuous Delivery, incorporates change requests, bug fixes, configuration changes, and so on.
 It aims at building, testing, and releasing software with greater speed and frequency.

 The goal of CD is to make deployments safe and predictable while achieving the ability for faster release cadence.
 The approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production.